Vision Meets Viral.

 Build brand trust by connecting emotionally and increasing your likability factor.
 This may seem like an odd or simplistic recommendation, but likability is the number one factor for separating competitors at the top of the market.
 The difference between the top three competitors in each market is so minuscule that it’s truly difficult to compare competence or differentiators.
 This is when “likability” becomes the separator.
 Human beings are emotional decision-makers and if people like and connect with your brand there’s a good chance they’ll do business with you.
 If they like you they will most likely trust you.
 Survey Monkey reports that two-thirds of adults in the US say that trust in a brand has a great deal (31%) or a lot (37%) of influence on their decision when making a big purchase.

 Step 6 — How To Create The Ultimate Marketing Strategy In 2019

 1. Start With Specific Goals — Units To Be Sold or Dollars To Be Earned

-Start with your goals and work backwards.
+Start with your goals and work backward.
 Your goals are different from your projections.
 Your goals should be set higher than your projections because you are going to allocate time, money, and effort to change the course you’re on.

 Once you have created your goals in dollars or units, then it is time to understand and outline which revenue streams will get you to those goals.
 In other words, break down the services that will get you to those goals and understand how much each service will earn you.
 If it seems difficult to do that with the current services you offer, you might have to introduce new services or products to get you there.